CSLewin/APBW/mess/Weapons and Armor.md

 Damage Reduction:
 	Grit and Armor both provide points of damage reduction.
 Reduce all incoming sources of damage by an amount equal to a character's damage reduction.
 Beware--some attacks may reduce or entirely ignore a character's damage reduction.
 No matter how much damage reduction a character has, a successful attack always inflicts at least 1 damage.

+Shields:
+	Shields take up between 1 and 3 inventory slots.
+A shield provides +1 AC per inventory slot it occupies.
+The wielder may use a shield to absorb the brunt of any visible source of damage; when used in this way, the damage is halved before applying the wielder's damage reduction.
+A shield may absorb a number of strikes equal to the number of inventory slots it occupies.

+	3-slot shields are large enough to be used as cover; if a 3-slot shield's wielder does not move during their turn, they may hide their entire body behind the shield.
+The shield's wielder gains an additional +2 AC against ranged attacks until the start of their next turn.

+	A shield may be used as a weapon that deals bludgeoning, piercing, or slashing damage (selected at the time of purchase or creation).
+No weapon qualities may be applied to a shield.
+A wielder does not gain the shield's bonus to AC until the start of the wielder's next turn after the one in which they made an attack using the shield.

+---

 Average Damage by Might/Grace and Weapon Damage Die:
 Stat	1d4		1d6		1d8		1d10	2d6